Karthikeyan-1810/peer-review/README.md

 `Start downloading image!`
 `Waiting.......`
 `Download completed!`
 The downloaded file would be stored in the folder `Client_file_cache`.

+#### Backdoors and possible vulnerabilities
+1. If the attacker knows your username, there might be a way to login without correct password.
+2. If you enter some specific commands in the main chatbox, there exists a seceret patton to shut down the application.
+3. After connected to other users or groups, if you send a rude word to other users, you would be asked to disconnected from the server.

 ##### This application is developed and modified by Group 14 (in the sharing excel doucument), feel free for futher contact(Xin Wen, a1893343@adelaide.edu.au)
+##### We are sorry that as beginners in this subject, our limited abilities are not able to achieve all the requirements.
+We would be appreciated if you could point out the shortcomings and give detailed code or suggestions for improvement.